Keyboard shortcuts

 R/O command

-The R/O command can bypass the log because it is safe to execute the query after the commit index at query time is applied.
+The R/O command can bypass the log because it is safe to execute the query after the commit index at time of query is applied.
 This is called read_index optimization.

 You can send a R/O command to the cluster with the following API.